bioconda/bioconda.github.io/_sources/faqs.rst.txt

 **Operating Systems:**
-Bioconda supports Linux (x86_64 and aarch64/arm64) and macOS (x86_64).
-ARM is not currently supported for macOS.
+Bioconda supports Linux (x86_64 and aarch64/arm64) and macOS (x86_64 and arm64).
 Windows is not supported.

 **Python:**
 Bioconda currently supports Python 3.8, 3.9, and 3.10 (see "pinned packages"